risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    abstraction from infrastructure - the difference can not be seen if application deployment is involving a single node or few thousand nodes cluster - to the user, it seems that all is run one single giant machine

-   kubernetes takes care of
+   Kubernetes takes care of

    - service discovery
    - scaling
    - load balancing
    - self healing
    - leader election

 |

 master node - control plane
    four components

    - api server - communication hub for all cluster components

    - scheduler - assigns an application to a worker node, decides which node is to run a pod, based on resource requirements, hardware constraints, etc

    - controller manager - maintenance and handling of a cluster, failed nodes, replication, desired state